 Sam Trickett, English poker pro, has the Midas touch.
 With over $20 million in total earnings, it’s a golden ticket for the home counties.
 Americans, brash as they can be, present poker as a lifestyle choice.
 In their culture, it’s a game not for idle pleasure, but as a man’s measure.
-Sam is bringing some of the shine back to old Albion.
-At only thirty two years of age, Sam finds himself ranked twelfth on the all-time money list, with no signs of slowing.
+Sam is bringing some of the shine back to old Perfidious Albion.
+At only thirty two years of age, Sam finds himself ranked 12th on the all-time money list, with no signs of slowing.
 Whatever he turns his vaunted hand too next, we can be sure there’s another Trickett up his sleeve.

-You know in old Hollywood sports movies, there’s always one towering hulk on the opposite team, some insurmountable colossus over which the intrepid band of rag-tag heroes must overcome to fulfill their destiny.
-Enter Erik Seidel, 8 World Series bracelets heavy on his wrist, revered in the poker world and equally revilled for his seemingly endless success, with a whopping $34,782,420 in live earnings.
+You know in old Hollywood sports movies, there’s always one towering hulk on the opposite team, some insurmountable colossus over which the intrepid band of rag-tag heroes must overcome to fulfill their destiny?
+Enter Erik Seidel, 8 World Series bracelets heavy on his wrist, revered in the poker world and equally reviled for his seemingly endless success, with a whopping $34,782,420 in live earnings.
 Siedel is a longtime veteran who hit the scene after crushing the Backgammon leagues, possibly never dreaming he would one day become one of the wealthiest all-time poker players.

 Michael was Grinder before a similarly named hook-up took the credit.
-With a total of $17 million in total earnings, Michael has a lifetime of experience and consisting winning behind him, and with it the confidence to compete at every table.
-Born in Florida, he left college early to pursue his dreams of playing pro, demonstrating those same brass balls that have seen him triumph through adversity and tricky situations throughout his career.
+With a total of $17 million in total earnings, Michael has a lifetime of experience and consistent winning behind him, and with it the confidence to compete at every table.
+Born in Florida, he left college early to pursue dreams of playing pro, demonstrating those same brass balls that have seen him triumph through adversity and tricky situations throughout his career.
 Though he has no world titles to speak of, there’s a laundry list of high-profile tournaments several thousands shorter for his attendance.

-With these ten most gold of golden-balled players to inspire you to great new heights.
-Join us next week for more poker news, history and in-depth strategic analysis.
+With these ten most gold of golden-balled players to inspire you to great new heights, join us next week for more poker news, history and in-depth strategic analysis.